Services for Persons with Disabilities

 The Library entrance is on the 2nd floor of the Library building at 350 Victoria Street.
 Elevators are available at street level and in the Library.

-There are a few larger computer tables on the 2nd floor that offer priority access to persons in wheelchairs or mobility devices.
+• A few larger computer tables on the 2nd floor offer priority access to persons in wheelchairs or mobility devices.

 In Case of Emergency